SolitudeAsh/Animation-Game-Engine-For-Interactive-Presentation-Of-Educational-Media/README.md

 Technologies Used
 - Godot Engine for animation and interactivity
 - GDScript for scripting and logic implementation
 - CSV data storage for capturing and analyzing user interactions
+- ML Models for Data Analysis
 - Cross-platform export support